craigsloggett/kubernetes/docs/02-client-tools.md

 # Installing the Client Tools

 In this lab you will install the command line utilities required to complete this tutorial: [cfssl](https://github.com/cloudflare/cfssl), [cfssljson](https://github.com/cloudflare/cfssl), and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).
+The local machine used in this tutorial is a MacBook running an amd64 processor.

 ## Install CFSSL